 - Mail Fraud: Any type of fraud that involves the use of the mail.

 - Wire Fraud: While less obvious than many of the other forms of fraud, this is one of the most common fraud charges simply because it covers any fraudulent activity that involves wire, radio or television communications, including telephones and the internet.

 While not actual forms of fraud, the following charges are also often brought up against those who have been accused of fraudulent activities:

 - Money Laundering: These charges are often brought up against those who have been accused of fraud as most people who commit these crimes attempt to hide the money and property they gained illegally in order to avoid arousing suspicion from the IRS or local authorities

 - Conspiracy: When a person works with at least one other individual to commit fraud, everyone involved can be charged with conspiracy.
 Each fraud charge can carry a separate conspiracy charge, which can double the amount of charges one person is facing.

-If you suspect someone might be investigating you for any type of fraud, contact a San Diego criminal attorney as soon as possible in order to protect your rights.
-Call (760) 643-4050 OR (858) 486-3024 to schedule a free consultation with Peter M. Liss to discuss your situation.
+If you suspect someone might be investigating you for any type of fraud, contact a criminal attorney as soon as possible in order to protect your rights.
+Call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with Peter M. Liss to discuss your situation.

 Creative Commons Image by Lending Memo